Object Storage: S3, GCS and ABS

 FAQs

-Does file storage monitoring mean Monte Carlo is connecting directly to the file storage?
+Does object storage monitoring mean Monte Carlo is connecting directly to the file storage?

 What are external tables and why would I use them for monitoring?

-Do I need to ingest or copy my data into the warehouse for monitoring?
+Do I need to ingest or copy my data into to allow monitoring?

 No. All monitoring is performed against metadata exposed through external tables.
-Your data remains in your storage system, and the warehouse simply provides a query interface.
+Your data remains in your object storage, and the warehouse simply provides a query interface.

 Do I need to already have one of these cloud warehouses deployed to get started?